tlog-dev/loc/README.md

 # loc

 It's a fast, alloc-free and convinient version of `runtime.Caller`.

-It relies on the internal runtime implementation, which means **the older version of the package may not compile by the future go versions**.
+Performance benefits are available when using the `nikandfor_loc_unsafe` build tag.
+This relies on the internal runtime implementation, which means that older versions of the package may not compile with future versions of Go.
+Without the tag, it is safe to use with any version of Go.

 It was born from [tlog](https://github.com/nikandfor/tlog).